 As I said at the beginning – where you buy your domain name does matter.
 GoDaddy is a really good fit for many people – especially anyone who wants many cheap domains upfront and wants phone customer support.
 Most of my clients use them, and they are fine.

 However, I think that if you are building a website for the long term – your best bet is to go grab a domain name from Namecheap.
-If my experience has been correct, you won’t regret it.
+If my experience is correct, you won’t regret it.

 If you already have domains at another provider, Namecheap also makes it super easy to do a domain transfer as well.
 You can check out the Namecheap Transfer Domain Name here.

-If you are also looking for web hosting, be sure to check out:
+If you are also looking for web hosting, be sure to check out the following:

 - Bluehost – focus on usability (Bluehost Review)